Yau Mei Court and Yau Chui Court

 Yau Mei Court (油美苑) is a Home Ownership Scheme court and government quarters in Yau Tong, Kwun Tong District, Kowloon, Hong Kong, located along Lei Yue Mun Road next to MTR Yau Tong station.

 Yau Mei Court belongs to Yau Tong Estate Redevelopment Phase 3 and was completed in 2002.
-In 2002, Block A (Ching Mei Court) was converted to public rental housing after the Hong Kong Housing Authority decided to suspend HOS sales to the public.
-In 2005, seven blocks of the court were also converted to government quarters.
+In 2002, Block A (Ching Mei House) was converted to public rental housing after the Hong Kong Housing Authority decided to suspend HOS sales to the public.
+In 2005, seven court blocks were also converted to government quarters.

-The remaining four blocks were collectively renamed Yau Chui Court (油翠苑).
+The remaining four blocks together were renamed Yau Chui Court (油翠苑).
 In 2009, one of the blocks, Block E, was sold to the public.